trentpiercy/secret-hitler/README.md

 Mobile-First replacement for physical Secret Hitler board and cards

 ### Function
-Local - Play the game in person off one phone
+- Local - play the game in person with just one phone
-Handles assigning random roles, drawing random cards and keeping track of board
+- Handles assigning random roles, drawing random cards and keeping track of board
-Meant to replace the physical requirements of Secret Hitler but keep the social, real life aspect of the game.
+- Meant to replace the physical requirements of Secret Hitler but keep the social, real life aspect of the game.
 Electing, voting, investigating, killing and all other social decisions are not included in order to maintain the spirit of the game.

 ### How to Play
 - Choose number of players